Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Introduction

 \section{Introduction}

 High-throughput microscopy experiments have become instrumental to drug discovery, guided by the principle that changes in cellular morphology can give insight into drug efficacy and mechanism of action~\cite{lin2020image, ziegler2021morphological}.
-By coupling scalable fluorescent staining methods like Cell Painting \cite{bray2016cell} with large libraries of small molecules and high-throughput instrumentation, researchers can screen millions of compounds in cell lines, with the aim of identifying drugs that elicit desired effects based on morphological cues.
-Recent advances in computer vision promise to automate the quantification of increasingly subtle morphological changes \cite{caicedo2017data, pratapa2021image}.
+By coupling scalable fluorescent staining methods like Cell Painting \cite{bray2016cell} with large libraries of small molecules and high-throughput instrumentation, researchers can screen millions of compounds in cell lines.
+Recent advances in computer vision promise to automate the quantification of increasingly subtle morphological changes in response to these compound treatments \cite{caicedo2017data, pratapa2021image}.
 The goal of these computational methods is to convert an image into a vector of features, or a representation, that captures cell phenotype, a process called morphological profiling.
-Representations facilitate the quantitative comparison of phenotypes in microscopy images, which are typically not directly comparable in raw pixel space.
+Representations facilitate the quantitative comparison of phenotypes in microscopy images.
 For example, to nominate candidate drugs, a researcher might seek to use morphological profiling to identify compounds that yield similar representations --- and therefore similar phenotypes --- to known effective drugs.

 Hand-crafted features, made accessible by the CellProfiler~\cite{carpenter2006cellprofiler} software, have traditionally been used to construct these representations.
 However, these coarse features often fail to pick up on subtle morphological changes and are confounded by microscopy batch effects that cause irreproducible technical variation.
 The need for high-quality, robust representations has led researchers to investigate deep-learning based representation learning methods \cite{tang2024morphological}.
 Since labels for morphological profiling are scarce and frequently unreliable, many representation learning methods train using self-supervised learning, which aims to learn high-quality representations without labeled training data \cite{rani2023self}.
 For morphological profiling, previous studies have explored various self-supervised frameworks \cite{kim2023self}, including contrastive learning~\cite{chen2020simple, perakis2021contrastive, lin2022incorporating}, masked autoencoding~\cite{he2022masked, kraus2024masked}, and self-distillation~\cite{caron2021emerging, doron2023unbiased}.